 I apologize for the confusion in receiving this email so long after the issue occurred.

-Wayfair does sometimes ask that our customer retain a defective item for up to 14 days in case the warehouse wants it back.
+Wayfair sometimes asks that our customer retain a defective item for up to 14 days in case the warehouse wants it back.
 In this case, the warehouse has requested the item.

 So that I may best apprise them of the situation, have you disposed of just the packaging or the defective unit as well?